 Medicines for type 2 diabetes

 There are no medicines that can cure diabetes, but there is medication to help control it.
-Diabetes medication is designed to lower blood glucose levels, and there are several types of medicines that work in different ways to achieve this.
-The medicine prescribed to you may increase the production of insulin in the pancreas, improve the way the body uses insulin, decrease glucose absorption by the intestine, decrease glucose production by the liver, or improve insulin resistance.
+Diabetes medication is designed to lower blood glucose levels, and there are several types of drugs that work in different ways to achieve this.
+The medication recommended for you may increase the production of insulin in the pancreas, improve the way the body uses insulin, decrease glucose absorption by the intestine, decrease glucose production by the liver, or improve insulin resistance.

-The type of medicine prescribed to you will depend on which one is most suitable for your own individual situation.
-You may need to take one or more types of medicine, in tablet form, as an oral solution or in an injection, and some tablets contain a combination of medicines.
+The type of medication recommended for you will depend on which one is most suitable for your own individual situation.
+You may need to take one or more types of medicine, in tablet form, as an oral solution or in an injection, and some tablets contain a combination of drugs.

-The types, or 'families', of type 2 diabetes medicines are:
+The types, or 'families', of type 2 diabetes drugs are:

-This family of medicine works by stimulating pancreas cells to produce more insulin and may also help insulin to work more effectively.
-Medicines in this family include glibenclamide, gliclazide, glipizide, glimepiride and tolbutamide.
 Sulphonylureas can lead to weight gain, so they are not normally prescribed for people who are overweight.
-Because these medicines increase insulin production, there is an increased risk of hypoglycaemia ( low blood sugar).
+Because these drugs increase insulin production, there is an increased risk of hypoglycaemia ( low blood sugar).

 Alpha glucosidase inhibitor